-When a low-to-high transition occurs on the \overline{CS} pin, the device first erases the selected page in main memory (the erased state is a logic 1) and then programs the data stored in the Buffer into that same page in main memory.
-Both erasing and programming of the page are internally self-timed and take place in a maximum time of t{EP}.
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
+When a low-to-high transition occurs on the \overline{CS} pin, the device will first erase the selected page in main memory (the erased state is a Logic 1) and then program the data stored in the Buffer into that same page in main memory.
+Both the erasing and the programming of the page are internally self-timed and should take place in a maximum time of t{EP}.
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.

 The device also incorporates intelligent erase and program algorithms that can detect when a byte location fails to erase or program properly.
-If an erase or programming error arises, it is indicated by the EPE bit in the Status Register.
+If an erase or programming error arises, it will be indicated by the EPE bit in the Status Register.

-7.3 Buffer to Main Memory Page Program without Built-In Erase
+6.3 Buffer to Main Memory Page Program without Built-In Erase